 Explore your customers’ demographics, too.
 Add your customers’ location in your target phrase.
 So, instead of targeting “digital marketing,” a highly competitive term, target “digital marketing in London.”

 Competitor analysis can help you generate keyword ideas as well.
-Tools like SEMRush allow you to spy on your competitors’ PPC campaigns to see which keywords they’re targeting.
+Some tools allow you to spy on your competitors’ PPC campaigns to see which keywords they’re targeting.
 Look for terms they’ve been bidding for the longest time.
 Marketers, after all, only invest in a keyword that generates results.